ghc/ghc/CONTRIBUTING.md

 You should ideally include a [Short, Self Contained, Correct (Compilable), Example][SSCCE] in your ticket, so that the maintainers may easily reproduce your issue.

+Here is a list of things you should include in your ticket

+* Your GHC version.

+* Your platform, OS and distribution if applicable.

+* Your cabal version if applicable.

+* Include any other info you think might be relevant (sandbox? unusual setup?).

 ## Hacking

 To get started you'll need the latest GHC release installed.